Belize Regions - Naturally Belize

-Orange Walk
+Orange Walk and Northern Belize

 Main Islands

 Ambergris Caye is the largest and most developed of all the islands.
 The main town is called San Pedro and has a large selection of hotels, bars and restaurants.
-The reef is closest to the shore here, only a 5 minute boat ride making it ideal for snorkellers, and children, sites such as Hol Chan Marine Reserve and Shark-Ray Alley are popular trips.
+The reef is closest to the shore here, only a 5 minute boat ride making it ideal for snorkellers, sites such as Hol Chan Marine Reserve and Shark-Ray Alley are popular trips.

 Caye Caulker lies to the south of Ambergris Caye and is less developed.
 The reef is only 1.5 km away and Caye Caulker is closer to many of the best known dive sites, such as the infamous Blue Hole and Half Moon Caye on Lighthouse Reef and also the Turneffe Islands.